Last Updated on February 4, 2024

 1. Going makeup-free is better for your skin.

-After reading about all of the bad things that makeup can do to your skin, you can imagine just how freeing it will be to your skin cells to go makeup-free even for a day here and there.
-Many compare it to how too much hair straightener or blow dryer usage can cause heat damaged hair.
+After reading about all of the bad things that makeup can do to your skin, you can imagine how free it will be for your skin cells to go makeup-free, even for a day here and there.
+Many compare it to how too much hair straightener or blow dryer usage can cause heat-damaged hair.

 You may find that fine lines and wrinkles do not show up as visibly on your skin and that your breakouts disappear altogether.
 Over time, your oily skin may even out and start glowing healthfully.

 2. Going makeup-free is better for your wallet.